5 Easy and Dreamy Ayurvedic Super Milk Recipes for Your Bedtime Ritual

 5 Bedtime Supermilk Recipes

 Here are five easy-to-make supermilk recipes to help you reach the perfect bedtime routine.
 It's best to drink the milk about 2–3 hours after dinner and 1–2 hours before bed.
 You don't want your digestion working hard while you're trying to sleep.
 I hope you enjoy this evening ritual as much as I do!

-If you have a hard time falling asleep or staying asleep because of excess heat or an agitated/irritated mind, you might have excess pitta in your majja vaha srotas, or your nervous system.
-I know this one hits home for me.
-I often wake up in the middle of the night because I get too hot.
+If you have a hard time falling asleep or staying asleep because of excess heat or an irritated mind, you might have excess pitta in your majja vaha srotas, or your nervous system.
 Try this milk to help cool and calm both your mind and body.